dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    That we are not the subjects of Great-Britain. &mdash; A new sort of business truly for mediators.
 But this, continues Cato, leads us directly to the *main enquiry* &mdash; *What foreign power is able to give us this support.*"
-   What support, Cato?
+   What support Cato?
 The passage you have quoted neither says a syllable, nor insinuates a hint about support: &mdash; It speaks *only* of neutral powers in the neighbourly character of mediators between those which are at war; and says it is the custom of European courts to do so.
 Cato hath already raised